Approximation in Hilbert spaces of the Gaussian and related analytic kernels: Acknowledgements

 \end{corollary}

-The upper bounds of \Cref{cor:gaussian} are proved using weighted polynomial interpolation and \Cref{prop:poly-interp-bound}.
+The upper bound of \Cref{cor:gaussian} is proved using weighted polynomial interpolation and \Cref{prop:poly-interp-bound}.
 For the Gaussian kernel it is however easy to use polynomial interpolation and the estimate~\eqref{eq:poly-interp-bound-2}.
 Straightforward differentation of the Taylor series of the Gaussian function yields

 Plugging this in~\eqref{eq:poly-interp-bound-2} and using Stirling's formula produces